iamsuzit/Learning-Python/README.md

 # Python Bootcamp
-Here you can find python practice modules and projects.
+Here you can find python modules projects.